 Before you can chat with the assistant, you need to upload files.
 The files provide your assistant with context and information to reference when generating responses.
+Files are not shared across assistants.

 Supported size and types

 The maximum file size is 100MB for PDFs and 10MB for all other file types.
+When uploading files to an assistant, it is recommended to upload file sizes of 1MB or less for faster processing.

 Pinecone Assistant supports the following file types: